citelab/JAMScript/_site/temp.md

 ```

-## Build a docker image of JAMScript-beta
+## Build a docker image of JAMScript

 Get the Dockerfile from /scripts/install.
 Then run the following command from where the Dockerfile is located